bugzzhou/bugzzhou/README.md

 - Exposed to unity

 ## I LIKE
--🎮 Games like StardewVillege, Terraria and so on
+- 🎮Games like StardewVillege, Terraria and so on
--🚴 Leisure riding, 50/300
+- 🚴Leisure riding, 50/300
--🏃 Running rookie, 10/42.195
+- 🏃Running rookie, 10/42.195
--🎤 Positive self-feeling singer
+- 🎤Positive self-feeling singer

 ## I WANT
 - rich, healthy, no-single